TURKEYS ARE HERE! SHOP OUR PASTURED TURKEY!

 3-- Talk to the farmer.

 So much can be gleaned through a phone or in person conversation.
 Attitude, mood, and depth of knowledge are hard to really know through type but can easily be perceived through a one on one conversation.
 Say hi, give feedback about a product, or ask a question.
-You can call our farmer at 717.786.7895 ext 0.
+You can call our farmer at 717.786.7895.
 Although he’ll likely be out working in the field, he’s usually great about getting back to you quickly.

 4-- Learn hands on about farming and food processing.